Find The Answers To All Of Your Questions

 The amount of time you take to repay the loan will affect the interest the lender offers you.
 It will usually cost more to borrow over a more extended period.
 If you choose a longer-term loan and a higher amount, you will often be offered a lower interest rate.

 When comparing longer vs short term loans, you will notice a big difference in interest rates.
-Unsecured loans of a higher amount will often have lower rates than short-term loans, especially those directed at individuals with bad credit.
+Unsecured loans of a higher amount will often have lower rates than short-term loans, especially those directed at individuals with bad credit.« Show Less

-Do you want a secured or an unsecured loan?
+9. Do you want a secured or an unsecured loan?

 These loans are usually quite competitive regarding the rates that lenders charge.
 Most will be cheaper than an average credit card, but this depends on the amount you borrow and the length of time you take to pay it back.« Show Less

 - Lenders will often charge arrangement fees which will be added to the amount you wish to lend.
 Remember to check how much this will be.
 Be aware that variable interest rates can go up as well as down, meaning your monthly payments may become more than you can afford if you aren't careful.